missing cover art

 Cancelled sequelAt one point there were plans for a sequel that would have featured Willy as a teenager.

 Version differencesThe CD version of The Adventures of Willy Beamish featured full speech while the floppy version did not.
+The CD version also contains some different cutscenes and different credits part.

 The DOS and SEGA CD versions of the game used slightly different color palettes and contained small differences in visual details.
 In general, the DOS version featured a lighter color palette than did the SEGA CD release of the game.
 This can be seen in a scene of the school auditorium in the introduction of the game (DOS -- SEGA CD).
 Notice in the comparison not only that the auditorium seats have completely changed color but that the stage has a different design, such as the inclusion of floor lights in the DOS version, and that the children have appreciably different appearances.